-A final RD/RA Work Plan was approved by EPA in June 2009.
+A final RD/RA Work Plan was approved by EPA in 2009.
 Groundwater monitoring is already underway from the pre-ROD program and will be refined per RD/RA Work Plan specifications.
 A vapor intrusion sampling program was designed as part of the above RD/RA Work Plan.
-Upon completion of the Interim RA Report in October 2009, the long-term O&M phase officially began.
-The first five year review of this remedy was completed in September 2012.
-[EPA OU 4]
+The long-term O&M phase began in 2009.
+The first five year review of this remedy was completed in 2012.

-NASA Dryden (OU6): There is a commingled plume primarily contaminated with TCE and PCE.
+NASA Armstrong (OU6): There is a commingled plume primarily contaminated with TCE and PCE.
 The 2006 ROD requires injection of chemical oxidation reagents into groundwater to degrade chlorinated hydrocarbons and enhanced natural attenuation of aromatic hydrocarbons to MCLs.
 All soil sites are determined to require no action.
 The first phase of remedy implementation began as a treatability study that became full scale in 2005.
 The second phase involving annual injections of oxidation reagents is now underway in accordance with the February 2008 Remedial Design.
-A five year review of this remedy was submitted in September 2011.
-EPA deferred the Five Year Review Protectiveness Statement until the Air Force provides some additional data and analysis in a Five Year Review Report Addendum expected in 2014.
-Critical sampling of the vapor intrusion pathway is currently underway and a new risk assessment is planned for late 2014.
-[EPA OU 6]
+A five year review of this remedy was submitted in 2011.
+EPA deferred the Five Year Review Protectiveness Statement until the Air Force provides some additional data and analysis in a Five Year Review Report Addendum.
+The Second Five Year Review Report is scheduled for 2016 and will include the Vapor Intrusion Investigation Report.

 None of the Operable Units at Edwards is fully cleaned up.
-However one operable unit (OU 3 Basewide Wells) and a number of individual sites were determined in various RODs to need No Further Action because previous interim response actions reduced contamination to levels below action levels selected for the particular ROD addressing the particular OU area or site.
+However one operable unit (OU 3 Basewide Wells) and a number of individual sites were determined to need No Further Action because previous Interim Response Actions reduced contamination below action levels selected for the ROD addressing the particular OU area or site.

 Edwards Air Force Base is participating in the Installation Restoration Program, a specially funded program established by the Department of Defense (DOD) in 1978 to identify, investigate, and control the migration of hazardous contaminants at military and other DOD facilities.
-Because of the protracted schedule required to complete long-term cleanup activities, the base Environmental Program has proposed initiating an aggressive removal action program and began its implementation in 1995.
+The Base Environmental Restoration Program initiated an aggressive removal action program and began its implementation in 1995.
 The interim actions are on-going and the Air Force is completing the investigations at all the sites.
-OU specific RODs will be developed to select the final actions for each site.
-The State of California and the EPA are in agreement with this approach.
-The first eight RODs have been signed: OU 3 in August 2003, OU 6 in September 2006, OU 4 &9 South AFRL in September 2007, and OU 4 &9 AFRL Soil and Debris Sites in August 2008, OU2 South Base in June 2009, OU 7 Chemical Weapons Materiel Sites in September 2009, OU 7 Site 3 Landfill in September 2012, and an Amendment for OU 2 South Base in September 2012.
+The first eight RODs have been signed: OU 3 in 2003, OU 6 in 2006, OU 4 &9 South AFRL in 2007, OU 4 &9 AFRL Soil and Debris Sites in 2008, OU2 South Base in 2009, OU 7 Chemical Warfare Materiel Sites in 2009, OU 7 Site 3 Landfill in 2012, and a Site 29 Amendment for OU 2 South Base in 2012.